Supportive Housing Advisor

 Or an equivalent combination of education, training and experience acceptable to the employer.

 KNOWLEDGE, SKILLS AND ABILITIES:

-Extensive knowledge and understanding of the philosophies, principles, practices and standards associated with the delivery of government social and regulatory programs by non-profit societies and contracted community service providers;
+Significant knowledge and understanding of the philosophies, principles, practices and standards associated with the delivery of government social and regulatory programs by non-profit societies and contracted community service providers.

-Extensive knowledge of current social issues facing tenant populations in the DTES, including homelessness, mental illness and drug addiction, domestic violence, child protection and ageing;
+Significant knowledge of current social issues facing tenant populations, including homelessness, mental illness, drug addiction, domestic violence, child protection and ageing.

-Extensive and broad cross-functional knowledge and understanding of non-profit society governance, operation, budgeting, maintenance, administration, procurement, contracting and staffing;
+Significant and broad cross-functional knowledge and understanding of non-profit society governance, operation, budgeting, maintenance, administration, procurement, contracting and staffing.

-Thorough knowledge of building structures and systems and an ability to recognize deficiencies;
+Thorough knowledge of building structures and systems and ability to recognize deficiencies.

-Expertise and knowledge of budgeting and contracting practices, and ability to assess audited financial statements;
+Significant knowledge of budgeting and contracting practices, and ability to assess audited financial statements.

-Ability to provide strategic organizational and general management expertise, and educate boards and executive in the successful operation of housing societies;
+Ability to provide strategic organizational and general management expertise and educate boards and executives in the successful operation of housing societies.

-Ability to analyze complex, challenging and sensitive issues, balance diverse interests and facilitate the implementation of solutions;
+Ability to analyse complex, challenging and sensitive issues, balancing diverse interests and facilitating the implementation of solutions.